Solar (singer): 2022–2024: 容: Face, theatre debut and continued OST and competition judging appearances

 On November 15, 2023, Solar was cast in the Korean version of Notre-Dame de Paris, scheduled to run from January 24 to March 24, 2024.
 She would be playing the role of Esmeralda.
 Solar again received positive reviews for her performance.
 MyDaily magazine reporter Lee Seung-gil wrote that "Solar's renowned singing ability and performance shines" and noted her dancing ability, stemming from her career as an idol.
-Sports Q reporter Na Hyein described her casting a perfect due to her "unrivaled explosive vocal range, [captivating] dance skill, and enchanting eyes and gestures".
+Sports Q reporter Na Hyein described her casting a perfect due to her "unrivaled explosive vocal range, captivating dance skill, and enchanting eyes and gestures".
 For her performance, she was nominated for the Female Rookie of the Year award at the 18th Daegu International Musical Awards held on July 8, 2024, her second nomination as a musical actress.
+Notre-Dame de Paris went on a national tour, touring in cities outside Seoul, with Solar performing in Busan, Daegu, Jinju, Ulsan and Daejeon from April 6 to June 9, 2024.